Filic03/RNAseq_Pipeline/README.md

 The pipeline is built using Docker/Singularity containers, meaning you don't need to install any bioinformatics tools manually.

-> [!IMPORTANT]
-> This pipeline automatically handles datasets with very small genomes (e.g., viral genomes or targeted panels) by bypassing standard dispersion curves in DESeq2, preventing crashes common in other public workflows.
+This pipeline automatically handles datasets with very small genomes (e.g., viral genomes or targeted panels) by bypassing standard dispersion curves in DESeq2, preventing crashes common in other public workflows.

 ## 🛠 Pipeline Summary
 1. Raw read QC (`FastQC`)